 The first and only Icelandic restaurant to receive a Michelin star.
 Dill has been renowned as being the best and most exclusive restaurant in Iceland for a while, so when they earned a Michelin star in early 2017 it came as no surprise.

 Fiskfélagið, or the Fish Company is a very eclectic restaurant in downtown Reykjavík.
-Icelandic, French, Malaysian, Irish, Japanese and other countries make up the varied menu, and it's possible to order a 5-course meal which takes you around the world.
+Icelandic, French, Malaysian, Irish, Japanese and other countries make up the varied menu, and it's possible to order a five-course meal which takes you around the world.
 Vegetarian options are available.

 The menu is inventive, fun and extremely varied and the chefs will make small changes to your dish when they feel like it, so you never really know what to expect.
 Waiters are casual, laid back and fun, and you'll feel at ease at once.